 40CFR60 Subpart Kb does not apply to storage vessels with a capacity less than 75 cubic meters.
-The largest tanks that Antero has installed are 63.60 cubic meters each.
-Therefore, Antero would not be subject to this rule.
+However, it does not apply to storage vessels that are used for petroleum or condensate storage prior to custody transfer.

 40CFR60 Subpart KKK (Standards of Performance for Equipment Leaks of VOC from Onshore Natural Gas Processing Plants)